 The estimated value of the loss of the structure and contents, in terms of the cost of replacement in like kind and quantity, including: contents damaged by fire, related damages caused by smoke, water and overhaul, however it does not include indirect loss, such as business interruption.

 The University has a zero-tolerance policy regarding sexual assault, including acquaintance rape.
-Campus Safety & Security, along with other departments on campus, provides ongoing educational programs designed to promote awareness of sexual offenses.
+Campus Safety & Security, Title IX office, and other departments on campus provide ongoing educational programs designed to promote awareness of sexual offenses.

 It is the policy of Embry-Riddle that no student or employee may threaten the health and safety of a member of the University community — or any person on University property or at a university-sponsored or supervised activity — through the commission of sexual assault, including acquaintance rape.
 Anyone that has been a victim of a sexual assault should report it immediately to Campus Safety & Security.